SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Click `Configure` and have a look at the available fields.

 Under `Selected Model` you will find all the deployed models.
 If there is no deployment this will be empty and you will not be able to chat.
-If you have more than one large language model deployed you will be able to select which one you want to use here.
+As the orchestration service is enabled, you will see all available models here.

+👉 Pick whatever model you would like to try!

 The `Frequency Penalty` parameter allows you to penalize words that appear too frequently in the text, helping the model sound less robotic.